dpavlov3/Movie-Recommender-Segementation/README.md

 ### Executive Summary:
-MovieLens datasets were used in order to build out a content based recommender and collaborative based movie recommenders.
-Id addtion to recommenders I focused exploratory data analysis in order to get a better understanding into genres, user ratings, movie complexity, and how these features change over time.
+MovieLens datasets were used in order to build out a content-based recommender and collaborative based movie recommenders.
+In addition to recommenders, I focused my exploratory data analysis in order to get a better understanding of genres, user ratings, movie complexity, and how these features change over time.
 Finally, principal component analysis was used to take a deeper dive to segment genres, decades, and genomes and was able to explain 50% of all features variabilities into eight distinct categories.

 ### Data Collection:
-Data was gathered from [MovieLens](https://grouplens.org/datasets/movielens/), 10M and 20M dataset was used for feature based recommender and collaborative based recommenders.
-The data for collaborative based recommender was decreased to 3.1M review due to limitation of the computing power, selecting users who's user_id number was evenly divisible 3 in order to get the best sample of population.
+Data was gathered from [MovieLens](https://grouplens.org/datasets/movielens/), 10M and 20M datasets were used for feature-based recommender and collaborative based recommenders.
+The data for collaborative based recommender was decreased to 3.1M review due to the limitation of the computing power, selecting users with user_id number was evenly divisible 3 in order to get the best sample of the population.

 Full data description can be found [here](http://files.grouplens.org/datasets/movielens/ml-20m-README.html).